-PricewaterhouseCoopers LLP., Partnership of Chartered Professional Accountants ("PwC"), since March 27, 2018 is the external auditor of the Company and has prepared the Independent Auditor's Report dated February 16, 2022, with respect to the audited consolidated financial statements of the Company as at and for the year ended November 30, 2021.
-As of February 16, 2022, PwC is independent from the Company within the meaning of the Code of Ethics of the Chartered Professional Accountants of Quebec.
+PricewaterhouseCoopers LLP., Partnership of Chartered Professional Accountants ("PwC"), since March 27, 2018 is the external auditor of the Company and has prepared the Independent Auditor's Report dated February 15, 2023, with respect to the audited consolidated financial statements of the Company as at and for the year ended November 30, 2022.
+As at February 15, 2023, PwC is independent from the Company within the meaning of the Code of Ethics of the Chartered Professional Accountants of Quebec.